tim-hermans/idealabsgui/README.md

 ## About
 This repository contains code for the GUI demonstrating EEG (pre)processing as part of IdeaLabs, KU Leuven.

-The GUI is hosted on streamlit at: TODO
+The GUI is publicly available on streamlit at: [https://idealabseeg.streamlit.app](https://idealabseeg.streamlit.app)

 ## Local installation
 If you want to use/test/develop the GUI locally (i.e., not through the public URL), follow the below steps.